Nonresident Senior Fellow, Cyber Statecraft Initiative

 August 21, 2013Dmitri Alperovitch, senior fellow with the Cyber Statecraft Initiative, was recently named to MIT Technology Review's 35 Innovators Under 35 list for 2013.
 In his profile, Alperovitch describes the next frontiers for cybersecurity and the innovative work done by his…

-Dmitri Alperovitch is a nonresident senior fellow with the Cyber Statecraft Initiative at the Atlantic Council's Brent Scowcroft Center on International Security.
+Dmitri Alperovitch is a nonresident senior fellow with the Cyber Statecraft Initiative at the Atlantic Council's Scowcroft Center for Strategy and Security.

 With more than a decade of experience in the field of information security, Alperovitch is a leading inventor of numerous patent-pending technologies and has conducted extensive research on reputation systems, spam detection, public-key and identity-based cryptography, and network intrusion detection and prevention.